SIBO and Histamine Intolerance: Why Gut Bacteria Affect Your Sinuses

 Why Does Excess Histamine Affect the Sinuses?

-Histamine is a naturally occurring chemical that plays a key role in the body's immune response.
-When histamine accumulates — whether from dietary intake, bacterial overproduction in the gut, or impaired enzymatic breakdown — it can trigger inflammation in mucous membranes throughout the body.
+However, when histamine accumulates — whether from dietary intake, bacterial overproduction in the gut, or impaired enzymatic breakdown — it can trigger inflammation in mucous membranes throughout the body.
 The nasal and sinus passages are particularly rich in histamine receptors, which is why elevated histamine levels may manifest as:

 • Persistent nasal congestion or a blocked nose